EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ## Differences in connection management

-Both the TCP and gRPC clients are managing reconnections.
-That's the reason why it should be registered as a single instance in the application.
+Both the TCP and gRPC clients manage reconnections.
+Therefore it should be registered as a single instance in the application.

 The TCP client requires calling the `ConnectAsync` method at least once to initiate the connection.
 That wasn't ideal if you wanted to inject an already set up connection, as you either had to call it asynchronously or risk deadlocks.